 \section{Introduction}

-A cellular automaton is a complex system defined by a local rule which acts synchronously and uniformly on the configuration space.
-These simple models exhibit a wide variety of dynamical behaviors and even in the one-dimensional case (the focus of this article) they are not well understood.
-Formally, given a finite alphabet $\A$, a configuration is an element of the set $\az$ which is compact for the product topology and a \define{cellular automata} $F:\az\to\az$ is defined by a local function $f:\A^{[-r,r]}\to \A$, for some \emph{radius} $r>0$, which acts synchronously and uniformly on every cell of the configuration:
+A cellular automaton is a complex system defined by a local rule which acts synchronously and uniformly on a configuration space.
+These simple models exhibit a wide variety of dynamical behaviour and even in the one-dimensional case (the focus of this article) they are not completely understood.
+Formally, given a finite alphabet $\A$, a configuration is an element of the set $\az$.
+This set is compact for the product topology.
+A \define{cellular automaton} $F:\az\to\az$ is defined by a local function $f:\A^{[-r,r]}\to \A$, for some \emph{radius} $r>0$, which acts synchronously and uniformly on every cell of the configuration: